-You typically have two options, or possibly three options, depending on the state your company is organized in and the state you are moving to.
-You could keep your existing company and register it in the new state, form a new entity and close your existing entity, or transfer your entity to the new state (although not all states allow this.
+You typically have two options, or possibly three options to consider when moving your LLC.
+Depending on the state your company is organized in and the state you are moving to, you could keep your existing company and register it in the new state, form a new entity and close your existing entity, or transfer your entity to the new state (although not all states allow this).

 By Asset Purchase